sunpy/sunpy/docs/guide/installation/index.rst

 Requirements
 ============

-- python >= 3.6
+- python >= 3.7
 - astropy >= 3.2

-sunpy v1.X or greater is compatible with Python 3.6+.
+sunpy is compatible with Python 3.7+.
-If you need a Python 2 compatible version, you have to install SunPy v0.9.X.

 .. _main-install: